sptFredrikLuvo/EPi.Commerce.Payments/Geta.EPi.Commerce.Payments.Klarna.Checkout/README.md

 This library consists of two assemblies - Geta.EPi.Commerce.Payments.Klarna.Checkout and Geta.Klarna.Checkout.
 Geta.Klarna.Checkout is wrapper for Klarna Checkout API and simplifies API usage.
 Geta.EPi.Commerce.Payments.Klarna.Checkout contains extensions and helpers for easier EPiServer Commerce and Klarna Checkout integration.

 ##Please note
-We are in the process of releasing a new version of the module - documentation and new nuget packages will be made available week 10.
+*We are in the process of releasing a new version of the module - updated documentation and new nuget packages will be made available week 10. *

 ## How to get started?